shreyshahi/kiknetAPI/README.md

 TODO
 ----
-* Sketch out the API through documentation
+* Update the doc strings
 - Add some coding examples
 - Add tests
 - Implement the API